 Coffee - add a tablespoon of camp coffee/coffee essence to the cake with the second egg, and add a tablespoon full to the icing as well.
 You can also add some finely chopped walnuts to the filling.

 Variations and Advice

-You can also use a victoria sandwich mix for making small cakes - get a bun tin, and some cake cases, and put about a tablespoonful of mixture in each case, and bake for about 10 minutes (perhaps a bit longer, but you should check at 10 minutes at least) at 180°C.
+You can also use a Victoria Sandwich mix to make small cakes - get a bun tin, and some cake cases, and put about a tablespoonful of mixture in each case, and bake for about 10 minutes (perhaps a bit longer, but you should check after 10 minutes at least) at 180°C/360°F.

 It's better to use glacé/water icing for these - mix a tablespoon of water with 4oz icing sugar.
 To flavour you can replace the water with any of the icing flavourings above (except for vanilla, when you should use vanilla essence and water).
 You may need a little more than a tablespoon of water to make the icing run properly, but be sparing, as you can't remove liquid from the icing, and if it's too runny it can be very messy!
 If your icing is too runny, add a bit more sugar.
 (Beware: you can get in a cycle of adding more water and more sugar until you have twice or more as much icing as you meant to!
 Then you have to eat the remainder.)

 You shouldn't use a Victoria Sandwich mix for:

 Filling with whipped cream - you need a proper sponge mix for that, or the cream dissipates

 Making Swiss Rolls